rpwoerle/Text2MdQuiz/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0) - see the [LICENSE](LICENSE) file for details.

+This is free educational software.
+You may use, share, and adapt it for non-commercial educational purposes with attribution.

 ## Troubleshooting